logaretm/villus/docs/content/guide/plugins.md

 ### afterQuery()

-The `afterQuery` function allows you to run a callback after the query is finished, the callback receives the GraphQL response as the first and only argument at the moment.
+The `afterQuery` function allows you to run a callback after the query is finished, the callback receives the GraphQL response as the first argument.

 For example the `cache` plugin makes use of this to cache the operation response, here is an snippet of what happens in the `cache` plugin: